Individual Characteristics

 Objectives

-The Doctoral Candidate will investigate and develop new solutions for autonomous planning of drone flights and automated scene interpretation based on AI methods.
+DC9 will investigate and develop new solutions for autonomous planning of drone flights and automated scene interpretation based on AI methods.
 Firstly, the research will realize an advanced planning tool to optimize flight resources (with respect to batteries, time, etc.) and achieve safe and autonomous surveying of wild areas with animals.
 Secondly, analysing, processing, and fusing all data collected by the onboard sensors (cameras, LiDAR, IMU/GNSS), it will help to deliver innovative algorithms to track and recognize animals as well as provide 3D measurements.
 Sensor data will be processed with SLAM-based methods coupled with machine learning techniques to support identification, semantic segmentation, and 3D reconstruction.
 All processing will take place onboard within a Jetson or Raspberry device.
 The developed solutions, tested and validated using imagery acquired in partner wildlife parks, will facilitate to detect postures and biometrics useful for monitoring and conservation purposes.

 Expected Results